Sciatica and Spinal Stenosis

 - Sharp pain that radiates down the leg while walking or standing for long periods of time.

-- Pain subsides when sitting down or leaning forward
+- The pain subsides when sitting down or leaning forward

 - Numbness, cramping, weakness, or pain in the legs or feet